 Black Longnose Tang

-The rare Black Longnose Tang (Zebrasoma rostratum) is quite distinctive with its solid black body, black eyes, long snout, broad sail-like fins, and white razor-like spines located on both sides of the caudal peduncle.
+The rare Black Longnose Tang (Zebrasoma rostratum) is quite distinctive, with a solid black body, black eyes, long snout, broad sail-like fins, and white razor-like spines located on both sides of the caudal peduncle.
 It ranges in the South Pacific and grows to 10 inches long, so needs a large aquarium of 120 gallons or more.

 03 of 16